tlong81/poml/README.md

 For development or local installation, you might use `pip install -e .` from a cloned repository.

+**Refer to the [documentation](https://microsoft.github.io/poml) for more details on installing the nightly build.**

 ## Documentation

-For detailed information on POML syntax, components, styling, templating, SDKs, and the VS Code extension, please refer to our [documentation](docs).
+For detailed information on POML syntax, components, styling, templating, SDKs, and the VS Code extension, please refer to our [documentation](https://microsoft.github.io/poml).

 ## Learn More